thefrontside/microstates/README.md

 # Transitions

 Transitions are the operations that let you derive a new state from an existing state.
 All transitions return another Microstate.
 You can use state charts to visualize microstates.
-The `Boolean` type can be described with the following statechart.
+For example, the `Boolean` type can be described with the following statechart.

 <img src="README/boolean-statechart.png" alt="Boolean Statechart" width="500" />

-The `Boolean` type has a `toggle` transition takes no arguments and creates a new microstate with the state that is opposite of the current state.
+The `Boolean` type has a `toggle` transition which takes no arguments and creates a new microstate with the state that is opposite of the current state.

 Here is what this looks like with Microstates.